 Both Fossil and Git store history as a directed acyclic graph (DAG) of changes, but Git tends to focus more on individual branches of the DAG, whereas Fossil puts more emphasis on the entire DAG.

-For example, the default "sync" behavior in Git is to only sync a single branch, whereas with Fossil the only sync option it to sync the entire DAG.
+For example, the default behavior in Git is to only synchronize a single branch, whereas with Fossil the only sync option is to sync the entire DAG.
 Git commands, GitHub, and GitLab tend to show only a single branch at a time, whereas Fossil usually shows all parallel branches at once.
-Git has commands like "rebase" that help keep all relevant changes on a single branch, whereas Fossil encourages a style of many concurrent branches constantly springing into existance, undergoing active development in parallel for a few days or weeks, then merging back into the main line and disappearing.
+Git has commands like "rebase" that help keep all relevant changes on a single branch, whereas Fossil encourages a style of many concurrent branches constantly springing into existence, undergoing active development in parallel for a few days or weeks, then merging back into the main line and disappearing.

 This difference in emphasis arises from the different purposes of the two systems.
 Git focuses on individual branches, because that is exactly what you want for a highly-distributed bazaar-style project such as Linux.
 Linus Torvalds does not want to see every check-in by every contributor to Linux, as such extreme visibility does not scale well.
 But Fossil was written for the cathedral-style SQLite project with just a handful of active committers.
 Seeing all changes on all branches all at once helps keep the whole team up-to-date with what everybody else is doing, resulting in a more tightly focused and cohesive implementation.

 Git puts a lot of emphasis on maintaining a "clean" check-in history.
 Extraneous and experimental branches by individual developers often never make it into the main repository.
-And branches are often rebased before being pushed, to make it appear as if development had been linear.
+Branches may be rebased before being pushed to make it appear as if development had been linear, or "squashed" to make it appear that multiple commits were made as a single commit.
+There are other history rewriting mechanisms in Git as well.
 Git strives to record what the development of a project should have looked like had there been no mistakes.

 One commentator characterized Git as recording history according to the victors, whereas Fossil records history as it actually happened.